 The practice advisory service is designed to provide information and resources to registrants about professional practice.
 If you have a complaint or concern about a particular registrant’s practice, please contact complaints@crpo.ca.

-The practice advisory service is meant to be an educational resource.
+The practice advisory service is meant to be an educational resource that is intended to support but not replace professional judgment.
 Information provided by the College or the College’s practice advisors is not intended to replace the advice of a lawyer, expert in professional practice or other appropriately qualified professional.
 If you have specific concerns about your professional obligations, please consult with a qualified professional.

 The College retains records of your communications with the practice advisory service, mainly to ensure the quality of the service and to inform the development of resources for registrants.
 The communications will remain confidential and will only be shared if the information in the communications is deemed relevant to a proceeding before a College committee or there is reason to believe that a registrant has engaged in professional misconduct that would result in harm to a person or group of persons.